ucsd-edx/TensorFlow-Examples/README.md

 ## Tasks

 1. Initially, deploy and run notebooks on laptop.
-   1. Select a subset of the notebooks and make them into presentations.
+   1. For the notebooks with **Y:** in front and make them into presentations.
 Total of 8 presentations, 10 minutes each.
    2. Design two HW notebooks, to be graded using [nbgrader](https://nbgrader.readthedocs.io/en/stable/) (Use both visible and hidden tests).
 The first notebook should be simple, the second with a more challanging problem that requires a GPU machine.
 2. Deploy on a Tensorflow with GPU machine on the cloud.
    1. Figure out how to deploy TensorFlow and the notebooks on a GPU machine on UCSD/AWS resources (https://cinfo.ucsd.edu/)